fatibaba/DEMO-INTER-AutomatedTool/README.md

 - Enhanced visualization of ontology relationships.

 ## **📜 License**
-This project is licensed under the APACHE2.0 License.
+This project is licensed under the APACHE License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## **💬 Contact**
 If you have any questions or need assistance, please reach out at [fatibaba@gmail.com].